 Peak demand growth is a major driver of investment for electricity network and generation businesses.
-In recent years, peak demand has grown faster than energy consumption, resulting in higher average prices for electricity.
-Slowing average energy consumption has been attributed in various analyses to a downturn in economic growth affecting both commercial/industrial and residential energy consumption as well as a general economic shift away from the more energy intensive manufacturing sector towards the services sector in Australia.
-It is also likely that energy efficiency measures have started to impact energy consumption.
-Despite slower energy consumption, peak demand has continued to grow and this relationship is partly responsible for energy prices in many States rising faster than in the recent past.3
+In recent years, peak demand has grown faster than total consumption, resulting in higher average prices for electricity.
+Slowing average energy consumption has been attributed in various studies to a downturn in economic growth affecting both commercial/industrial and residential energy consumption as well as a general shift away from the more energy intensive manufacturing sector towards the services sector.
+It is also likely that energy efficiency measures have started to impact consumption.
+Despite slower energy consumption, peak demand has continued to grow and this relationship is partly responsible for energy prices in many States rising faster than in the recent past.